-The section covers specific safety considerations (36-57) related to this UK SMI, and should be read in conjunction with the general safety considerations.
+The section covers specific safety considerations (22-42) related to this UK SMI, and should be read in conjunction with the general safety considerations.

 B. mallei and B. pseudomallei are Hazard Group 3 organisms.
 Any suspected isolates and specimens must be handled in a containment level 3 room.
+All suspected B. mallei and B. pseudomallei should be handled in a safety cabinet until ruled out.
 If these isolates are submitted to the reference laboratory, please contact them in advance.
-Due to the severity of the risks associated with aerosol exposure, all suspected B. mallei and B. pseudomallei should be undertaken in a safety cabinet until it has been ruled out.

-Laboratory-acquired infections have been reported sporadically among laboratory workers and further potential exposures have been reported (58,59).
+Laboratory-acquired infections have been reported sporadically among laboratory workers and further potential exposures have been reported (43,44).
 If exposed, workers should follow local protocols and may be required to start post exposure prophylaxis.